nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 	- Earn 5% annual reward coupon every February (Pro and Max only)
 	- Logos online sermon database (Pro and Max only)

-Ultimately, with the switch to a subscription format, Logos is able to introduce a lower price of entry, Al/cloud features, continuous feature upgrades, and a faster feedback loop for a better product.
+With the switch to a subscription format, Logos is able to introduce a lower price of entry, Al/cloud features, continuous feature upgrades, and a faster feedback loop for a better product.

 ### What is the Logos Subscription Pricing?